Why Cesarini Sforza is Essential

-By my estimation, no other producer in Trentodoc has more wines of that caliber than Cesarini Sforza.
-Every one of their sparklers had a fascinating interplay of acidity to wake the senses, and richness to soothe the soul.
-Good sparkling wine refreshes; excellent sparkling wine makes you want to come back to it again and again.
-I’ll be revisiting those from Cesarini Sforza for sure.
+Yet, I find that these wines do not suffer from a champagne impostor syndrome.
+Their briskness is unique to the Alps, and worth discovering if you like to open sparkling wine with dinner rather than just for celebrations.
+Every one of Cesarini Sforza’s sparklers has a fascinating interplay of acidity to wake the senses, and a richness to soothe the soul.
+Good sparkling wine merely refreshes; excellent sparkling wine makes you want to come back to it again and again.
+By that measure, Cesarini Sforza is excellent.

 Originally listed: October 2019.

 Cesarini Sforza is the sparkling wine brand of Cantina Lavis, a co-operative winery located in the village of Lavis.
 Guided tours of the winery are available by appointment.